 Follow these steps to safely recover all files-

 It is advisable to take preventive measures before its too late to lose all the data.
 These are a few precautions that you can take to avoid a file becoming inaccessible –

 Make sure to select the first one to ensure that all files are preserved safely and securely.

-Often users go forward to reset the system when system is running at a slow pace or freezing constantly.
-A Factory Reset provides a clean slate by removing all the files and folders existing in the system previously.
-A file can be recovered directly from the backup.
-In case you have not taken any backup, a professional tool like the Kernel Windows Data Recovery software can prove to be helpful to recover deleted files from Windows 10 easily.
+Frequently, users opt to perform a system reset when it is running sluggishly or experiencing frequent freezes.
+A Factory Reset offers a fresh start by erasing all previously existing files and folders on the system.
+If needed, a file can be retrieved directly from the backup.
+If you haven’t created a backup, a specialized tool such as the Kernel Windows Data Recovery software can be invaluable recover deleted files from Windows 10 easily.